fanyangxyz/fanyangxyz.github.io/_posts/2025-10-04-recoloring.md

 The effect is a color transfer from one image (i.e. source) to another (i.e. target).
 Using Pokemons as an example, you can see my reproduced results below: the orange Charizard is recolored using the major colors in the green Bulbasaur.
-We consider this a "good" transfer becasue the Charizard's body consists of multiple shades of green and the inside area of its wings still has a different color.
+We consider this a "good" transfer because the Charizard's body consists of multiple shades of green and the inside area of its wings still has a different color.
-In other words, the color distrubtions in source and target are "similar".
+In other words, the color distributions in source and target are "similar".
 (We will formalize this concept later.)
 The goal of this project is to **automatically** find such "good" transfers.